Check below for the monthly usage of your garden!

 Efficient Use of Resources for Community Benefit:

-- As of December 2024, over the previous 18 months the community gardens used approximately 11.87 million gallons of water, which is enough water to grow about 237,400 pounds of vegetables.
+- As of December 2024, based on a sample of 17 community gardens over the previous 18 months, these community gardens used approximately 12.8 million gallons of water, which is enough water to grow about 257,000 pounds of fresh produce.
 We assume 50 gallons of water grows about one pound of plant food.
+We have 47+ community gardens in our network, so this impact is even larger.

-- In this 18 month time period, across all 40+ gardens, a total of 15,869 HCF (Hundred Cubic Feet) of water was used during this period.
+- For water geeks, in this 18 month time period, a total of 17,191 HCF (Hundred Cubic Feet) of water was used during this period.

 - What is an HCF?
 An HCF represents 748 gallons of water.
 To put this in perspective, that’s roughly enough water to fill 15 bathtubs.